 Organizations are increasingly realizing the benefit of redefining traditional work roles and the standard nine-to-five workweek.
-(You can thank your local IO psychologist or HR practitioner for that!)
-In today’s fast paced marketplace, job responsibilities are more fluid and the nature of work and how it gets done is evolving.
-Flexible work practices (FWP) including flexible schedules (control over when to start and stop working), telecommuting (working outside the office), compressed workweeks (completing a week’s work in less than five days), job sharing (two employees responsible for performing one job) and part time work are more common than ever, and employees are happy to take advantage of the greater freedom these systems allow.
+In today’s fast paced marketplace, job responsibilities are more fluid and the nature of work is evolving.
+Flexible work practices (FWP) are more common than ever.
+These include flexible schedules (control over when to start and stop working), telecommuting (working outside the office), compressed workweeks (completing a week’s work in less than five days), job sharing (two employees responsible for performing one job) and part time work.
+Generally speaking, employees are happy to take advantage of the greater freedom these systems allow.

-You might think that a job that allows for a flexible schedule or that lets you telecommute on occasion rather than schlepping into the office sounds great, right?
-Maybe even a no-brainer?
-Well, before you start skyping in from home on Fridays, there are a couple of things you should know.
-According to Leslie, Manchester, Park & Mehng, employees’ use of flexible work practices can affect their career success.
-That’s right.
-Leslie et al. found that flexible work practices result in “career premiums” when managers assume their subordinates are using FWPs to increase work productivity.
+Employees might think that a job that allows for a flexible schedule or that lets them telecommute on occasion sounds great.
+However, there are a couple of important things to know.
+According to the authors (Leslie, Manchester, Park, & Mehng, 2012), employees’ use of flexible work practices can affect their career success.
+They found that flexible work practices result in “career premiums” when managers assume their subordinates are using FWPs to increase work productivity.
 They also found support suggesting that FWPs result in “career penalties” when managers assume their subordinates are taking advantage of these opportunities to accommodate their personal lives.
-Managers’ interpretations of subordinates’ motives and perceived level of organizational commitment can carry serious career consequences for subordinates as mangers wield the power to award their raises and promotions.
+Managers’ interpretations of subordinates’ motives and perceived level of organizational commitment can carry serious career consequences for subordinates as mangers wield the power to award raises and promotions.